ocket8888/lhs/vim/exercise_1.md

 -   From normal mode, go into command mode by pressing `:`
 -   Command: `s/s/r` to replace 's' with 'r'
--   Command: `%s/s/r` to do it for every line in the file
+-   Command: `%s/s/r` to do it for every line in the file, for the first s in the line
--   Command: `s/s/r/g` to do it globally for this line
+-   Command: `s/s/r/g` to do it for every 's' in this line
 -   Command: `s/s/r/gc` to do it globally for this line and ask for confirmation

 ```